Skip to main content

 The Subtree-only Objective checkbox means that this Objective can only be run as a Subtree within another Objective, not as a stand-alone Objective.

-After converting to a Subtree, the Stack Blocks Objective should look like:
+After converting to a Subtree, the Pick One Bottle with AprilTag Objective should look like:

 Run the Objective to see if it works.
 Did we miss anything?